Why See Boston Ballet - The Nutcracker?

 The acclaimed Boston Ballet artistic director Mikko Nissinen's production of The Nutcracker returns this year.
-Working alongside costume and set designer Robert Perdziola, 2012's all-new production of The Nutcracker received rave reviews and this year's production is a Christmas event not to be missed!
+Working alongside costume and set designer Robert Perdziola, this reimagined production of The Nutcracker received rave reviews on its debut in 2012, and is returning to the Boston Opera House for its sixth season!

 Inspired by the remarkable sepia to Technicolor storytelling method from The Wizard of Oz, this tale follows the extraordinary journey of Clara, a teenage girl who is given a beautiful nutcracker as a Christmas gift at a huge family ball on Christmas Eve.
 In the dead silence after the party has finished, the Nutcracker comes to life and takes Clara on a magical journey where she meets a host of characters, including fighting mice, toy soldiers, princesses and the Sugar Plum Fairy.